blunghamer/devproxy/README.md

 ## Credentials

-`devproxy creds` set and encrypt passwords for the corporate proxy
+`devproxy cred` set and encrypt passwords for the corporate proxy

 ## Running